kasperg3/RaptMate/README.md

 # Communication Module

-Menuconfig set partition size to large factory app.
+Menuconfig set partition size to custom partition and increase flash size to maximum

 ### Build and Flash